Dealing with access applications made under the wrong Act

 What happens next?

 There are three possible outcomes when you apply section 54 of the IP Act.

 - The applicant changes the scope of their application so they are only seeking access to documents that contain their personal information.

 - The applicant pays the application fee and the application is switched to the RTI Act.
-Note that the day the application fee is paid becomes day zero of the processing period.

 - The applicant neither pays the application fee nor alters the scope of their application, meaning you will have to make a decision under section 54(5)(b).